 designed by CFA Voysey

-Perrycroft is an Arts and Crafts house designed by the architect C F A Voysey and built in 1895.
-Perrycroft represents an Edwardian ideal, a dream house set in the magnificent scenery of the Malvern Hills, today Perrycroft stands remarkably untouched by time, a romantic and secluded haven high on the west side of the Malvern Hills with magnificent views over rolling Herefordshire towards Wales.
+Perrycroft was designed by the architect C F A Voysey, and was built in 1895 for John W Wilson, a Birmingham industrialist and Member of Parliament.
+Set in the magnificent scenery of the Malvern Hills, today Perrycroft stands remarkably untouched by time, a romantic and secluded haven with far reaching views over rolling Herefordshire towards Wales.

 We look forward to welcoming you to Perrycroft.

-Mark and Gillian Archer
+Gillian and Mark Archer